-There is no way any demon or satanic force of any kind can separate us from Jesus or cause us to lose out on eternal life with Christ; because there is simply no power, either on earth or in the heavens that can snatch us out of the Father's hand.
+There is no way any demon or satanic force can separate Born Again Belivers from Jesus, or cause them to miss out on eternal life; nor is there any power that can snatch them out of the Father's hand.

 Verse 30: "I and the Father are one."

-This is the clearest statement of Jesus' divinity He ever made, and a tremendous statement!
-Although the Jews understand, they don't believe, but His claim to be God is unmistakable.
+This is the clearest statement Jesus' had ever mad regarding His divinity.
+Although the Jews understood, they did not believe; nevertheless, His claim to be God was unmistakable.

 This statement, "I and the Father are one," is often taken out of context and misunderstood.
 Some believe that Jesus and God are the same entity.